tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 | token                 | An access token, ID token, or refresh token.                                                                                                                                                                                                                      | String |
 | token_type_hint       | Indicates the type of `token` being passed.
 Valid values are `access_token`, `id_token` and `refresh_token`.                                                                                                                                                      | String (Enum)|

+> Native applications should not provide -- and by default do not store -- `client_secret` (see [Section 5.3.1 of the OAuth 2.0 spec](https://tools.ietf.org/html/rfc6819#section-5.3.1)).
+They can omit `client_secret` from the above request parameters when introspecting a token.

 #### Response Properties

 Based on the type of token and whether it is active or not, the returned JSON contains a different set of information.
 Besides the claims in the token, the possible top-level members include: